ArneDoe/hello-world/README.md

 # hello-world
 for testing *and* learning

-now edited for first commit
+now edited for first pull request

+and edited for second commit